 After obtaining consent from witnesses and other information providers, the FFM transferred almost all of the material it gathered to the Mechanism.
 The Mechanism has been reviewing and analyzing this information to determine if it meets the standard required to hold individuals criminally responsible for serious international crimes and if so, is incorporating this information in its analytical products and case files.

 What is the difference between human rights documentation and a criminal investigation?

-The mandate of the Mechanism is to collect information and evidence and also build case files in order to facilitate criminal proceedings by national, regional or international courts against specific individuals.
-In contrast, human rights documentation or fact-finding typically have broader purposes, such as advocacy for the cessation of armed conflict and the promotion of transitional justice, including truth-seeking.
-As a result, human rights documentation efforts typically result in public reports and statements about violations, while criminal investigations are usually confidential and are not publicly accessible.
+Human rights documentation typically has broad purposes, such as advocating for the end of armed conflict and the promotion of transitional justice.
+Human rights documentation efforts usually result in public reports and advocacy statements about violations, while criminal investigations are usually confidential and are not publicly accessible.

-With regard to the standard of proof, human rights documentation is generally based on “reasonable grounds” to believe that violations were committed.
-However, the standard of proof in criminal cases is considerably higher, requiring the establishment of facts “beyond a reasonable doubt” or with “intimate conviction”.
-The methodologies used in human rights documentation and criminal investigations also differ significantly, with criminal investigations requiring the establishment of specific elements of crimes based on legal principles such as the “chain of custody” of evidence and the examination of inculpatory as well as exculpatory evidence.
+Human rights documentation is generally based on “reasonable grounds” to believe that violations were committed.
+The standard of proof in criminal cases in most jurisdictions is considerably higher, requiring the establishment of facts “beyond a reasonable doubt”.
+The methodologies used in human rights documentation and criminal investigations also differ significantly, with criminal investigations requiring the establishment of specific elements of crimes based on legal principles such as the “chain of custody” of evidence.